The Pre-Recorded Talks

 We have dedicated social rooms in the Welo space, so even if you are online but taking a break from discussing physics, make use of these rooms to meet and interact with other conference participants, who have joined Cosmology from Home from countries in all corners of the world.
 There is also a library without an associated Zoom meeting in case you want to make yourself available for other participants to find, without actively joining an ongoing discussion right away.

 On days between scheduled live discussions of the talks we will also be having scheduled themed discussions.
 These will be chosen by participants during the conference.
 You can suggest a topic, and discuss others’ suggestions in the ~themed-suggestions channel on Mattermost.
 This is also where we will organize the scheduling of the themed discussions.

 Feel free to suggest any topic you are interested in!

 There is no prescribed format for the themed discussions.
 Some might be a tutorial by an expert on a difficult topic of interest.
 Others might be a lively debate of a contentious issue within cosmology.
 Still others might be working groups getting together to begin tackling a scientific, or social, topic of interest to participants.

 Each themed discussion will be assigned an official chair to moderate the discussion on the day.

-Beyond the use of the social rooms in Sococo, there will also be scheduled social events throughout the conference.
+Beyond the use of the social rooms in Welo, there will also be scheduled social events throughout the conference.
 This will include regular online games and a pub quiz.

-Take advantage of the Slack and Sococo spaces to get the most out of the conference.
+Take advantage of the Mattermost and Welo spaces to get the most out of the conference.
 The officially scheduled discussion hours are not the whole conference.
-We warmly encourage participants to schedule their own informal discussions (and social interactions) in Sococo and to inform other participants of these plans in Slack.
+We warmly encourage participants to schedule their own informal discussions (and social interactions) in the Welo space and to inform other participants of these plans in Mattermost.

-If you think of something that could be added to make the conference even better, let us know in Slack, and we can all bring it about together.
+If you think of something that could be added to make the conference even better, let us know in Mattermost, and we can all bring it about together.